Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Method

-We adopt an U-Net like generator.
+We adopt an U-Net \mbox{\cite{ronneberger2015u}} like generator for stylization.
+The skip connections in U-Net help accelerate the model convergence, and also enhance the expressiveness for light-weight architecture with limited parameters.
 In the geometric warping branch, we integrate TPS modules in every down-sampled scales to warp the feature maps.
-Each warped feature map are upsampled and concatenated to the next scale, until the 3 channels RGB images are synthesized.
+Each warped feature map is upsampled and concatenated to the next scale, until the 3 channels RGB images are synthesized.
 In the geometric invariant branch, the TPS modules are skipped and the stylization results are directly synthesized by the generator.
 When doing inference, the stylization results are synthesized directly by the generator without TPS, and TPS is used only when geometric editing is desired.